abdullahsam007/Password-Generator/README.md

 # Purpose :
-To understand the deep concepts of JavaScript and HTML and CSS for eye-catching web-pages.
+To understand the deep concepts of JavaScript and HTML,CSS for designing eye-catching web-pages.